San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Hawaii's games have gone over 46.5 points in seven of eight chances this season.

-- The two teams combine to average 58.8 points per game, 12.3 more than the total in this contest.
+- The two teams combine to score 58.8 points per game, 12.3 more than the total in this contest.

-- These two squads surrender a combined 51.4 points per game, 4.9 more than this contest's over/under.
+- This contest's total is 4.9 points lower than the 51.4 these two squads combine to give up per game in 2021.

 - The Aztecs and their opponents score an average of 43.4 points per game, 3.1 fewer than Saturday's total.